 A few weeks ago, you were sent home a letter sharing a new approach to lunch and recess.
 The schedule for lunch will change so that students go outside at 12:05 for recess, and then the bell will ring at 12:35 for students to come into their classrooms to eat.
 There are examples of this approach throughout our district.
 The benefits are to improve behavior outside and inside, reduce the number of accidents during break time, less litter on the playground, more food eaten, more fluid intake, and fewer delays in getting students into class after recess.
-Our plan is to initiate this new schedule the first week after Spring Break.
+Our plan is to initiate this new schedule after Spring Break.

 Kindergarten and new students in Grades 1-12 may begin registering for the 2017-2018 school year during the week of January 23rd, 2017.